What we do

 - Natural processes are understood and valued, and are shaping significant parts of our landscape, providing tangible benefits to a wide range of people.

 - Extensive areas of peatland have been restored to store carbon and are hosting a full complement of moorland species, including raptors.

-- At sea, a wider network of Marine Protected Areas is established and a healthier marine environment is supporting a greater number of indicator species such as whales and dolphins, as well as sustainable local fisheries.
+- At sea, a wider network of Marine Protected Areas is established and a healthier marine environment is supporting a greater number of indicator species such as whales and dolphins.

 - Vibrant communities are thriving by integrating their economic and social needs with the long-term restoration of species and habitats.